brianguenter/FastDifferentiation.jl/README.md

 <img src="Documentation/Paper/illustrations/chebyshev10.svg" alt="drawing" height="400">
 The complexity arises from the number of different paths from the root to the leaf of the graph.

-Symbolics.jl can simplify the resulting expression graphs to a simple polynomial form when full simplification is turned on.
-This yields efficient executables but the symbolic processing can take a very long time.
 The first set of three benchmarks show results with simplification turned off in Symbolics.jl, followed by a set of three with simplification turned on.
+Performance is somewhat better in the latter case but still slower than the FSD executable.
+Note that the y axis is logarithmic.

 #### Chebyshev benchmarks with simplification off
 <img src="FSDBenchmark\Data\figure_chebyshev_Symbolic_simplify_false.svg" alt="drawing" width="50%">